 - allow others to learn and practice the concept

 Check out some of these learning tools from the wild:

 While the application you build doesn’t have to be as complex as the examples above, know that you have the freedom to be ambitious and take your study tool in whatever direction you choose.
-Check out some successful student projects from the past like CSS-Animate and Rabbit Hole.
+Check out some successful student projects from the past like CSS-Animate, Rabbit Hole, and Terminal Commander.